IanHeywood/oxkat/setups/README.md

 This stage mostly involves using `CASA` to execute the provided processing scripts.
 The `1GC.py` setup will look for a single MS in the working folder, and perform the following steps:

-* [Duplicate your source MS](), averaging it down to 1,024 channels (if necessary).
+* [Duplicate your source MS](), averaging it down to 1024 channels (the default setting, if necessary).

 * [Examine the contents]() of the MS to identify target and calibrator fields.
 The preferred primary calibrator is either PKS B1934-608 or PKS B0408-65, but others should work as long as `CASA` knows about them.
 Targets are paired with the secondary calibrator that is closest to them on the sky.

-* [Rephase]() the visibilities of the primary calibrator to correct for erroneous positions that were present in the open time data (this has no effect on observations that did not have this issue).
+* [Rephase]() the visibilities of the primary calibrator to correct for erroneous positions that were used for the 2019 open-time data (this has no effect on observations that did not have this issue).

 * [Apply basic flagging]() commands to all fields.